-This mood board came about because I was chatting to Tom about how we need to have a cohesive colour story for the whole flat – that way it will be a smooth transition from room to room and hopefully feel more like a ‘completed’ space.
-This is very important given our rooms are so close together so whilst I love themed rooms it just wouldn’t work in this flat.
-The specifics of this mood board in terms of the pieces are focused on our living room but the basic colour scheme and textiles will be carried throughout the house.
+I want to have a cohesive colour story for the whole flat – that way it will be a smooth transition from room to room and hopefully feel more like a ‘completed’ space.
+The specifics of this mood board in terms of the pieces are focused on the living room but the basic colour scheme and textiles will be carried throughout the house.

-It’s been really helpful in us both having a shared vision for the space in terms of key colours and textures.
+It’s been really helpful having a vision for the space in terms of key colours and textures.
 It’s also great for curbing my homeware addiction as I know the rough colour scheme and theme I want to keep so it means my endless nick knacks are at least ‘curated’

 Lots of houseplants are a necessity and we’ve got a few already but I’m always looking to add to my cacti collection, terracotta planters are great because they add another earthy texture to the space.

-As you can see I still want fun colourful pillows, we actually have the llama one from Asda and it’s so cute, I’m not going too earthy and bohemian but I want the colourful elements in the room, like the bookcase and gallery wall to really pop.
+As you can see I still want fun colourful pillows, I already have the llama one from Asda and it’s so cute, I’m not going too earthy and bohemian but I want the colourful elements in the room, like the bookcase and gallery wall to really pop.

 As you know I love copper so some hanging planters will be a must, I already have one from Urban Outfitters which I think will look great in my hallway.

-So there you have it, this certainly isn’t a set in stone list of what we want to buy for the flat but it’s been really helpful for us to have a reference so that when we’re discussing things to get for the house we both have a shared vision of how it should all come together.
+So there you have it, this certainly isn’t a set in stone list of the things to buy for the flat but it’s been really helpful to have a reference and a vision of how it should all come together.

 Love, Sarah x